 [root@PC-NAME]# passwd

-Then set up the your default user with its corresponding password, where {username} is the user nae you want to provide
+Then set up your default user with its corresponding password, where {username} is the username, you want to provide

 [root@PC-NAME]# echo "%wheel ALL=(ALL) ALL" > /etc/sudoers.d/wheel